 Navigation Menus

-Website navigation menus refer to the elements on a site that allow site visitors/ new users to access specific pages faster.
+Website navigation menus refer to site elements that allow visitors/ new users to access specific pages faster.

 As the name implies, navigation menus are like shortcuts for users to move between pages easily.